ae0000/dbdiff/README.md

-DBDiff takes two database structures and works out the differences between the two.
+DBDiff takes two (MySQL) database structures and works out the differences between the two.
 It then uses these diffs to create a list of SQL updates you would need to make to align them.

 Notes:
 ------
-The following things are not yet handled
+The following things are not yet handled.

 - [ ] triggers
 - [ ] stored procedures
 - [ ] views
+- [ ] other dbs besides mysql?

 Comments are a little dicey as well....